 The best riders will use both while training to ensure that they are riding correctly but will use clipless when racing to enjoy the extra security.

-General Mountain Bike Pedal Considerations
+MTB Pedal Considerations

 Weight – As with all components, the more a pedal weighs, the more overall weight you have to push around.
 Lighter pedals will cost more.
 Some pedals even have magnesium bodies or titanium axles to reduce both weight and your bank balance.